 - Nickel silver and other white base metals

-Another element of the majority of Art Deco jewelry designs is filigree work.
-Filigree involves delicate openwork designs that sometimes suggest lace, and it was very popular during the 1920s and 1930s.
-Commonly, these lacy designs feature flowers, leaves, or swirls, but they sometimes echo the overall shapes and lines of the central gemstone.
+Another element that prominently features across the majority of Art Deco jewelry designs is filigree work.
+Filigree involves delicate openwork designs which are created by expert jewelers who take metallurgical threads and twist them together in braids and curls that can later be soldiered onto necklaces, rings, bracelets, and so on.
+This delicate technique evokes the feeling of lace, and it was a very popular trend during the 1920s and 1930s.
+Commonly, these lacy designs feature natural motifs like flowers, leaves, or swirls, but you can also find examples that echo the overall shapes and lines of the central gemstone in whatever piece you're examining.

 Repeated Geometric Motifs

-Many examples of Art Deco-style jewelry have enameled elements.
+Many examples of Art Deco-style jewelry also have colorful enameled elements.
 Enamel involves fusing molten colored glass to metal, and it's a great way to add color or contrast to a piece.
-In the Deco era, many jewelry items featured black, blue, green, or deep red enamel, but you can find pieces in almost any color.
-It's popular on fine jewelry, as well as costume pieces.
+In the Art Deco era, many jewelry items featured black, blue, green, or deep red enamel, but you can find pieces in almost any color.
+It's popular in both fine jewelry and costume pieces.

 Colored or Opaque Stones